 Under the terms of the Increment II agreement with KD II, Kaupulehu Developments is entitled to 15% of the distributions of KD II, the cost of which is to be solely borne by KDK out of its 55% ownership interest in KD II, plus a priority payout of 10% of KDK's cumulative net profits derived from Increment II sales subsequent to Phase 2A, up to a maximum of \$3,000,000 as to the priority payout.
 Such interests are limited to distributions or net profits interests and Barnwell does not have any partnership interests in KD II or KDK through its interest in Kaupulehu Developments.
 The arrangement also gives Barnwell rights to three single-family residential lots in Phase 2A of Increment II, and four single-family residential lots in phases subsequent to Phase 2A when such lots are developed by KD II, all at no cost to Barnwell.
 Barnwell is committed to commence construction of improvements within 90 days of the transfer of the four lots in the phases subsequent to Phase 2A as a condition of the transfer of such lots.
 Also, in addition to Barnwell's existing obligations to pay professional fees to certain parties based on percentages of its gross receipts, Kaupulehu Developments also is obligated to pay an amount equal to 0.72% and 0.2% of the cumulative net profits of KD II to KD Development and a pool of various individuals, respectively, all of whom are partners of KKM and are unrelated to Barnwell, in compensation for the agreement of these parties to admit the new development partner, Replay, for Increment II.
 Such compensation will be reflected as the obligation becomes probable and the amount of the obligation can be reasonably estimated.
+As stated above, Increment II is not yet under development and it is uncertain when or if KD II will develop the other areas of Increment II, and there is no assurance with regards to the amounts of future sales from Increment II.

-In fiscal 2022, 2023, the Kukio Resort Land Development Partnerships sold six lots one lot in Increment I and as a result of the lot sales, sale, made cash distributions to its partners of which Barnwell received \$3,400,000 \$758,000 resulting in a net amount of \$3,028,000, \$674,000, after distributing \$372,000 \$84,000 to non-controlling interests.
+In fiscal 2023, 2024, the Kukio Resort Land Development Partnerships sold one lot the last two remaining lots in Increment I and as a result of the lot sale, sales, made cash distributions to its partners of which Barnwell received \$758,000 \$1,071,000 resulting in a net amount of \$674,000, \$953,000, after distributing \$84,000 \$118,000 to non-controlling interests.